WANdisco/wandisco-documentation-ldm/docs/ldm-metrics.md

 ### Data Migrated per day

-This graph charts the total amount of data migrated by LiveData Migrator each day across a timeframe you may specify via date dropdown menus.
+This graph charts the total amount of data migrated by LiveData Migrator each day across a time frame specified through the date dropdown menus.

 ## Viewing Metrics in the CLI

-Running the `status` command with the `--diagnostics` parameter will return detailed information about LiveData Migrator operations:
+Run the `status` command with the `--diagnostics` parameter to return detailed information about LiveData Migrator operations:

 ```text title="Status with --diagnostics"
 WANdisco LiveMigrator >> status --diagnostics